WICG/webpackage/explainers/navigation-to-unsigned-bundles.md

 nested navigation) and doesn't affect other constraints on navigations.

-A first-party bundle (that is, one whose claimed URLs are same-origin with the bundle itself) can be trusted, while a third-party one must be untrusted (as this explainer doesn't cover signed bundles).
+A first-party bundle (that is, one whose claimed URLs are same-origin with the bundle itself) can provide [authoritative responses](#authoritative), while a third-party one must not (as this explainer doesn't cover signed bundles).

 For subsequent subresource loading with an attached bundle, again there is no particular difference from regular subresource loading, and origins between